SjoerdGn/deep-example-repo/src/deep-example/README.md

 # deep-example-repo
-Training in making a repo.
-Only module this far: `deep.py`.
+Training in making a repo

 # Classes